OpenNebula/docs/source/deployment/authentication_setup/ssh_auth.rst

     oneadmin@frontend $ oneuser create newuser --ssh --read-file /tmp/pub_key

-Instead of using the ``–read-file`` option, the public key could be specified as the second parameter.
+Instead of using the ``--read-file`` option, the public key could be specified as the second parameter.

 If the administrator has access to the user's **private ssh key**, he can create new users with the following command: